Where You're Operating

 For founder-builders, this work typically takes place within a 30-day Orientation Interval.

-Work during the interval unfolds through a combination of direct access as decisions occur and periodic reorientation conversations that assess how clarity is forming in practice.
+Work during the interval unfolds through a combination of direct access as decisions occur and weekly reorientation conversations that assess how clarity is forming in practice.

-When conditions warrant it, founders return through separate Integration Intervals to apply and stabilize what has been clarified.
-These intervals are discrete and time-bound—not ongoing, and not retainer-based.
+When conditions warrant it, a separate Integration Interval may be engaged to apply, test, and stabilize what has been clarified.
+These intervals are discrete and time-bound.
+They are not ongoing support, and they are not retainer-based.
+Integration is scoped separately and engaged only when the work warrants it.

 Opening Process